KIMB-technologies/Radio-API/Setup.md

 ## Setup using Docker
 The entire API is bundled in a [Docker Image](https://hub.docker.com/r/kimbtechnologies/radio_api).

-1. Redirect the HTTP request of the radio to your server (the *Radio-API*).
+1. Redirect the HTTP requests of the radio to your server (the *Radio-API*).
 	- This is done by altering the DNS queries.
 	- There is a [Docker Image](https://hub.docker.com/r/kimbtechnologies/radio_dns) which provides a DNS server altering all requests to `*.wifiradiofrontier.com`.
 		- It has a feature to define an `ALLOWED_DOMAIN`, only requests from the corresponding IP address will be answered.